 All right, we've been talking all day, the election results.

-Other big news today, the attorney general Jeff Sessions resigning after the GOP has the huge pickup in the midterms for the United States Senate.
+Other big news today, the Attorney General Jeff Sessions resigning after the GOP has the huge pickup in the midterms for the United States Senate.

-We keeping these guys over because we've got to stay with this.
+We're keeping these guys over because we've got to stay with this.

 Let's go through what this means.

-We'll have acting, oh, basically the same acting attorney general, and that would be Rod Rosenstein in the meantime.
+We'll have acting, oh, basically the same acting Attorney General, and that would be Rod Rosenstein in the meantime.

 That's right.

-Although there's there is some word that his chief of staff, uh Jeff Sessions Chief of Staff will take over the attorney general position temporarily, or at least uh that role.
+Although there is some word that his chief of staff, Jeff Sessions' chief of staff, will take over the Attorney General position temporarily, or at least that role, which is interesting because that would mean there's no longer any conflict of interest, which means that Jeff Sessions, since he's not there,

-Uh which means that Jeff Sessions, uh, since he's not there, Rod Rosenstein need not be any longer in charge of the Robert Mueller investigation, if it in is indeed the chief of staff of Sessions who's taking over the role temporarily.
+Rod Rosenstein need not be any longer in charge of the Robert Mueller investigation, if it is indeed the chief of staff of Sessions who's taking over the role temporarily.

 Would that mean that Rod Rosenstein would have to then defer to who the acting attorney general is?